Schizolaena parvipetala

 Schizolaena parvipetala is a plant in the family Sarcolaenaceae.
 It is endemic to Madagascar.
 The specific epithet parvipetala means 'small flowers'.

 Description

 Schizolaena parvipetala grows as a shrub or small tree up to 6 m tall.
 Its twigs are glabrous, occasionally pubescent with small lenticels.
 The leaves are elliptic to ovate in shape.
 They are coloured medium brown above and light brown below, measuring up to 6 cm long.
 The inflorescences bear two to four flowers, each with three sepals and five white petals.
-Fruits are unknown.
+The species produces fruits in February.

 Distribution and habitat

 Schizolaena parvipetala is known only from the southeastern coastal region of Anosy.
-Its habitat is lowland humid forest from sea-level to about 500 m altitude.
+Its habitat is lowland humid forest from 28–179 m altitude.

-Threats
+Conservation

-Schizolaena parvipetala is currently known only from two localities.
-In one, the Bemangidy-Ivohibe forest, the species is temporarily protected as part of Tsitongambarika New Protected Area, but permanent protection has yet to be granted.
-The forest is vulnerable to human activity via conversion and degradation.
+Schizolaena parvipetala has been assessed as endangered on the IUCN Red List.
+Its habitat is threatened by logging, wildfires and by shifting agricultural activities.
+The two subpopulations of the species are within the Tsitongambarika protected area.